shahabfar/Persia-.NET-Core/README.md

 # Persia.NET Core

+# Project Deprecated

+Dear users,

+I would like to inform you that this project is now deprecated and will no longer be maintained or updated.
+We appreciate your support and contributions over the years.

+We're excited to announce that we have a new version of this class library, which includes several enhancements and new features.
+We encourage you to visit and use the new repository for the latest updates and improvements.

+You can access the new repository at this [link](https://github.com/shahabfar/Persia.Net).

+Thank you for your understanding and we look forward to your continued support on our new project.

 ![Github tags](https://github.com/shahabfar/Persia-.NET-Core/workflows/.NET%20Core%20Build/badge.svg)

 Persia .NET Core is a class library to convert Persian, Gregorian, and Arabic (Hijri) dates to each other.
 This library has been developed based on .NET Core and it is now compatible with .NET 7.0